yuriintensifies/promotion_lab/README.md

 The description of the lab is <a href="https://docs.google.com/document/d/1Nf588XZQmRDeexIxMJ-SjHVwDB9HXznMPe-iWdLz1go/edit?usp=sharing">here</a>.

 Run preprocess.py on the dataset first in order to split it into a training and testing set.
+(The second command line argument should be the dataset)

-Then run train_and_classify.py, which will output the results of classification into predictions.csv
+Then run train_and_classify.py, which will output the results of classification into predictions.csv (The second and third command line arguments should be the training and testing set, respectively)